wi-pi/face-off/README.md

 ### Required weights
 https://drive.google.com/drive/folders/1qE21bgqeCjtqyUrCqehRd8MKt4zGn-i4?usp=sharing
-Download each of the weights to the  `./weights` folder.
+Download each of the weights to the  `weights` folder.
 These are used for generating adversarial examples and evaluating transferability offline.

 ### Required resources
-Results reported in the paper were obtained using a server with 40 CPU cores, 2 Nvidia TITAN Xp's, and 1 Quadro P6000, 125 GB Memory, Ubuntu version 16.04 LTS.
+Results reported in the paper were obtained using a server with 40 CPU cores, 2 Nvidia TITAN Xp's, and 1 Quadro P6000, 125 GB Memory, Ubuntu version 16.04 LTS, CUDA 10.0, NVIDIA Driver 410.104.
 Disclaimer: The code has not yet been tested on a variety of platforms.
-Using CUDA 10.0, NVIDIA Driver 410.104.
 See https://stackoverflow.com/questions/50622525/which-tensorflow-and-cuda-version-combinations-are-compatible for CUDA - TensorFlow compatibility.

 ### API evaluation